TykTechnologies/custom-go-plugin/plugins/otel-instrumentation/README.md

 5. Adding error handling

 ## How to test the Custom Plugin
-1. Copy the example source code and place it in the `go/src/CustomGoPlugin.go` file.
+1. Copy the example source code in `CustomGoPlugin.go` file in the current directory and place it in the `go/src/CustomGoPlugin.go` file.

 2. Execute the make command to compile the plugin:
 ```
 make build
 ```

 3. Setup your API

 In this example we will be using `http://httpbin.org/` as the upstream target.
-It's eseentially a simple HTTP mock request and response service.
+It's essentially a simple HTTP mock request and response service.

 a.
-Enable detailed tracing for your API
+Enable `detailed_tracing` in your API definition
 ```
 {
     ...